Nabob: Influence

 This perception of the pernicious influence wielded by nabobs in both social and political life led to increased scrutiny of the East India Company.
 A number of prominent Company men underwent inquiries and impeachments on charges of corruption and misrule in India.
 Warren Hastings, first Governor-General of India, was impeached in 1788 and acquitted in 1795 after a seven-year-long trial.
 Robert Clive, 1st Baron Clive, MP for Shrewsbury, was forced to defend himself against charges brought against him in the House of Commons.
-Pitt's India Act of 1784 gave the British government effective control of the private company for the first time.
+The East India Company Act 1784 (24 Geo.
+3. Sess.
+2. c.
+25) gave the British government effective control of the private company for the first time.
 The new policies were designed for an elite civil service career that minimized temptations for corruption.